whotracksme/whotracks.me/blog/adblockers_performance_study.md

-As mentioned in the previous section on serialization, the very low memory usage of *Ghostery* can be explained by the fact that the internal representation mostly consists of very compact typed arrays with some small over-head for extra meta-data.
-Again, we need to stress here that this measures the network filtering engine of Ghostery only, not the full extension, as described in the introduction.
+As mentioned in the previous section on serialization, the very low memory usage of *Ghostery* can be explained by the fact that the internal representation mostly consists of very compact typed arrays with some small overhead for extra meta-data.

+Again, we need to stress
+here that this measures the network filtering engine of Ghostery only, not the full extension, as described in the introduction.